nobitlost/Predix/Examples/README.md

 - **Relaunch Predix Web Application**:
   - Run the command `cf push -f manifest.yml` in a terminal window.

-### Step 2 - Connect your Electric Imp impExlorer Kit to the Internet
+### Step 2 - Connect your Electric Imp impExplorer Kit to the Internet

 #### Set up the hardware